johndjorup/blackjackFinalProject/README.md

-# blackjackFinalProject
+# finalProjectJohnFinbar
-Using AWS Amplify to create a Blackjack game
+Created a two player dice game in react with Django framework